 Triumph has gone with a fairly standard e-assist system for the Trekker GT – there’s nothing here that’s going to get the heart racing.
 It’s all meant to be smooth, functional and above all reliable.
 I think it fits in perfectly with the general look and feel of the bike.

 The Shimano Steps E6100 mid-drive motor produces a modest 60Nm of torque – this is 20% less torque than the likes of the Bosch CX unit and 30% less than the Brose S unit found on some electric mountain bikes.
 I suppose I would have liked to see Shimano’s range-topping E8000 system, or maybe the Bosch CX performance line system fitted.
-But the Trekker is obviously designed with the urban commuter and leisure rider in mind so the E6100 motor will produce more than adequate power for most riders needs.
+But the Trekker is designed with the urban commuter and leisure rider in mind so the E6100 motor will produce more than adequate power for most riders’ needs.

 This latest generation Shimano motor does benefit from a weight saving over previous incarnations weighing in at just 2.88kg.
-The kind of assist provided by the E6100 unit is very smooth and progressive and reacts perfectly to rider input, thanks to the sophisticated torque-sensing pedal assist system.
+The kind of assistance provided by the E6100 unit is very smooth and progressive and reacts perfectly to rider input, thanks to the sophisticated torque-sensing pedal assist system.
 Another great thing about this motor is it is a whole two decibels quieter than the E8000 unit, making it virtually silent to the rider.

 Another big plus with this motor is its incredible efficiency.
 Over 100 miles can be achieved on a single charge if ridden sensibly.

 The sleek easy-to-read display is mounted centrally and has all the functions you would expect from a modern e-bike display such as speed, distance, trip time, clock, gear, estimated range, battery indication, and so much more.